 Rochefort

-On separate occasions, I tried 2 aged beers.
+On separate occasions, I tried two aged beers.
 The first was a 1996 Rochefort 6, complete with loads of cellar dust on the bottle.
 It was priced well on the menu for a quality beer that was well over a decade old.
 I’ll be honest, that was a little too aged for me and perhaps it was the psychological aspect of drinking such an old beer, but I felt a smidge ill for just a bit afterwards.
 Nothing serious, but my aged beer endevour was over for the evening.
 Only fresh beers from then on, but no worries, Kulminator has you covered with an excellent selection of fresh beers too.

 Chimay